VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 lsp.setup()
 ```

-Keep in mind that plugins like [rust-tools](https://github.com/simrat39/rust-tools.nvim) and [typescript.nvim](https://github.com/jose-elias-alvarez/typescript.nvim) use lspconfig under the hood, you must configure them after lsp-zero.

 For backwards compatibility with the `v1.x` branch the [.configure()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#configurename-opts) function is still available.
 So this is still valid.